 - Toss in the shrimp and boil until they turn pink about 1 to 2 minutes.

-- Meantime, use the same pot with salted boiling water, and toss in the squid rings to the boiling water and boil them until tender, about 7 to 8 minutes.
+- Meantime, use the same pot with salted boiling water, toss in the squid rings into the boiling water, and boil them until tender, about 7 to 8 minutes.
 The squid should be tender to the bite, not tough and chewy.

 - Remove and drain well.